adaltas/ece-webtech-2022-fall/courses/webtech/modules/02.nodejs/lab.md

 3. Create a simple HTTP server
 4. Integrate Nodemon
 5. Create a basic application with multiple routes
+6. Reading from a JSON file
-6. Publish your project to GitHub / GitLab
+7. Publish your project to GitHub / GitLab

 ## Notes